Snapchat filters for funerals? Yes, that's really a thing

 Funeral geofilters are just the latest example of how Snapchat -- an app that many people still struggle to figure out -- has invaded the most intimate times of our lives.
 Custom geofilters are one of the hottest aspects of the young social network, where people can create templates to go over their temporary photos and videos to commemorate a significant moment in their lives.
 Snap Inc. said it offers on-demand filters for occasions like weddings, birthdays and graduations, but you can create geofilters for pretty much anything.

 As morbid as it sounds, Snapchat filters for funerals are starting to pop up.
-The idea of using your phone to take selfies with an app that has features like a dancing hot dog and puppy-faced filters seems to go against the social etiquette of a funeral.
-In 2013, Jason Feifer, now an editor in chief at Entrepreneur magazine, even set up a blog called "Selfies at Funerals" to call out the tacky tech faux pas.
+The idea of using your phone to take selfies with an app that has features like a dancing hot dog and puppy-faced filters seems to go against the etiquette of a funeral.
+In 2013, Jason Feifer, now editor-in-chief at Entrepreneur magazine, even set up a blog called "Selfies at Funerals" to call out the tacky tech faux pas.

-But supporters said the geofilters are actually another way people can pay their respect to the deceased.
+But others say the geofilters are actually another way people can pay their respects to the deceased.
 On average, Buy Custom Geofilters gets about 300 requests a month for geofilters.
-The majority of them are for birthdays and weddings, and less than one percent of them are for funerals, said Andrew Lee, the company's founder.
+The majority of them are for birthdays and weddings, and less than 1 percent are for funerals, said Andrew Lee, the company's founder.

 "I just had never seen that before.
 It was kind of shocking," Lee said.
-They've made a handful of funeral geofilters since that first request, as Lee realizes they're another form of celebration.
+His company has made a handful of funeral geofilters since that first request, acknowledging they're another form of celebration.

 "The whole, 'sad funeral' and 'everybody wearing black' isn't as common these days," he said.
 "People are using the funeral to celebrate the lives.
 Geofilters are just another step to doing that."